nopSolutions/nopCommerce-Docs/developer/plugins/payment-method.md

 - **SupportCapture, SupportPartiallyRefund, SupportRefund, SupportVoid**.
 These properties indicate whether appropriate methods of your payment method are supported.
 - **RecurringPaymentType**.
 This property indicates whether recurring payments are supported.
-PaymentMethodType.
+- **PaymentMethodType**.
 This property indicates payment method type.
 Currently there are three types. **Standard** used by payment methods when a customer is not redirected to a third-party site. **Redirection** is used when a customer is redirected to a third-party site.
 And **Button** is similar to **Redirection** payment methods.
 The only difference is used that it's displayed as a button on shopping cart page (for example, Google Checkout).
 - **SkipPaymentInfo**.
 Indicates whether we should display a payment information page for this plugin.
 - **PaymentMethodDescription**.
 This property gets a payment method description that will be displayed on checkout pages in the public store